chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 ![e4-e5-Bc4-Bc5-Nf3-d6-d3-Bg4-Bf7-Kf7-Ng5.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/e4-e5-bc4-bc5-nf3-d6-d3-bg4-bf7-kf7-ng5.png)

 At this point, the king is forced to move again.
-No matter where the king moves to, it will be white’s turn again and the white queen can capture the black bishop!
+No matter where the king moves to, it will be white's turn again and the white queen can capture the black bishop!

 ![e4-e5-Bc4-Bc5-Nf3-d6-d3-Bg4-Bf7-Kf7-Ng5-Ke8-Qg4.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/e4-e5-bc4-bc5-nf3-d6-d3-bg4-bf7-kf7-ng5-ke8-qg4.png)

 At this point, white has lost a bishop but they have also taken a bishop and a pawn.
 This strategy of sacrificing pieces to gain an advantage is one of my favorite things to do.
 It highlights the importance of being able to plan ahead in chess.
-With that being said, I will next teach you my favorite opening for white, the Queen’s Gambit!
+With that being said, I will next teach you my favorite opening for white, the Queen's Gambit!

-# The Queen’s Gambit
+# The Queen's Gambit

-The Queen’s Gambit sounds like a fancy name, and this name was used for a Netflix show as well.
+The Queen's Gambit sounds like a fancy name, and this name was used for a Netflix show as well.
 However, this opening was well known before people had televisions, computers, or the internet.
-The word “gambit” means sacrifice.
+The word "gambit" means sacrifice.
 In this opening white sacrifices a pawn with the hope of getting an advantage later.
 To some people, it also means a gamble because there is no way of knowing if it will work out the way you want depending on what your opponent does.

 The opening starts with each side moving the pawn in front of their queen.
 Then white moves the pawn on C2 to C4.

 ![d4-d5-c4.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/d4-d5-c4.png)

-In this position, black’s pawn can capture the white pawn and yet it doesn’t appear that white can capture it back, at least not yet.
+In this position, black's pawn can capture the white pawn and yet it doesn't appear that white can capture it back, at least not yet.
 If it does take the pawn, this is known as accepting the gambit.
-New players will more likely than not take this pawn if they don’t see the trap.
+New players will more likely than not take this pawn if they don't see the trap.

 ![d4-d5-c4-dxc4-e4.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/d4-d5-c4-dxc4-e4.png)

-You see, the idea was to distract the pawn and move it away from the center so that white’s king pawn could move two squares forward.
+You see, the idea was to distract the pawn and move it away from the center so that white's king pawn could move two squares forward.
 Also notice that the white bishop on F1 could also capture the black pawn on C4 next turn, but not so fast, first, black has to choose their next move.
 The only problem is that there really is no good way for black to stop white from taking their pawn with the bishop.
 If they try to protect it with another pawn, things can turn out badly.
 Sooner or later white will capture back the C4 pawn with the bishop and if black tries to stop it, they will only lose more pieces.

-My best advice is that if you accept the Queen’s Gambit, also accept that you will lose this pawn and don’t try to defend it with by moving the b7 pawn to b5.
+My best advice is that if you accept the Queen's Gambit, also accept that you will lose this pawn and don't try to defend it with by moving the b7 pawn to b5.
 This has never worked out well for my opponents.
 Do not let the sequence of the following images happen to you!

 ![d4-d5-c4-dxc4-e4-b5.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/d4-d5-c4-e4-b5.png)